 Happy New Year!!

 A new year always feels like a breath of fresh air to me, a time to get my shit together and start out with good intentions.
-Losing weight and getting in better shape is always at the top of my new year's resolutions but who am I kidding?
+Losing weight and getting in better shape are always at the top of my new year's resolutions but who am I kidding?
 I struggle with that all year, every year!

 This year is a little different for me than most since my boyfriend and I bought our fixer-upper house and will be moving in together.